 If you’re coming by car or taxi, follow driving instructions down Labrador Villa Road (off West Coast Highway).
 You will first come to Carpark A, which is near Tamarind Hill Restaurant (one of the prettiest alfresco restaurants in Singapore, in our estimation!); these lead to some of the trails that go up the back of the Nature Reserve’s hill.
 If you continue down Port Road, you will terminate at Carpark B, which will put you right next to the water and closer to amenities like the playground and restrooms.

 If you head off to the left from Carpark B, you’ll first come to a large sandy play area that includes a see-saw, swings, and merry-go-round.

 There is also a replica of Dragon’s Tooth Gate (also known as Long Ya Men and Batu Berlayer), a rocky outcrop that was used as a navigational marker for seafarers from the 1500s.
 The original rock was blown up by the British in 1848 to widen the Keppel Straits.

-If you continue walking along the water, you’ll find yourself on the Labrador Nature and Coastal Walk, which connects to Alexandra Road through the Keppel Harbour area.
-The 2.1km pathway starts with the Berlayer Creek Mangrove Trail within Labrador Park, then connects to the breezy Bukit Chermin elevated boardwalk, which leads to the promenade at Reflections at Keppel Bay (terminating near the Cable Car entrance).
-It continues on as the Alexandra Garden Trail, running along Alexandra Road from Depot Road to Telok Blangah.
+Continue along this boardwalk and enjoy the views over the water.
+You’ll eventually get to the promenade at Reflections at Keppel Bay (terminating near the Cable Car entrance).
+The path continues on as the Alexandra Garden Trail, running along Alexandra Road from Depot Road to Telok Blangah.